 Return to Top

-It is important to prepare for and take the admission’s test early!
+Prepare for and take the admission’s test early!
 If you take your required test at the end of your junior year, it allows you to do early applications and still have time to retake the test if desired.
 Most of the admission’s test websites have information and resources for test preparation, including a practice test to help you decide if it would be helpful to take a preparation course.
 The UA Think Tank offers preparation for some of the graduate/professional school admissions tests.

 Make sure you send your results to all the schools to which you are applying.